snu-larr/ral2020/README.md

 ```
 python3 ./main.py task1 pose -t
 ```
-It will save pose trajectory in  './output/pose/[task_name]/se3_pose.npy'
+The pose trajectory will be saved in  './output/pose/[task_name]/se3_pose.npy'

-## Step3 : Visualized the trained result
+## Step3 : Visualizing the trained result
 To visualize the trained output, you need to exectue the visualizing code.
 ```
 python3 ./main.py task1 read_pose
 ```
-It will plot pose trajectory in './output/pose/read_pose/[task_name]'. <br />
+The pose trajectory will be plotted in './output/pose/read_pose/[task_name]'. <br />
-It will plot pose projection on an image plane in './output/pose/read_pose2/[task_name]'.
+The pose projection on an imag will be plotted in './output/pose/read_pose2/[task_name]'.